HKultalahti/Bioinformatics_portfolio/High-performance_computing/Scripts/README.md

 # 📂 File guide

+>[!NOTE]
-❕ Notice, that these shared scripts are for skill demonstration purposes only.
+> Notice, that these shared scripts are for skill demonstration purposes only.
 The details and results should not be analysed as true science. ❕

 ## lazypipe_batch_job.slurm